Elderly woman measures her blood pressure.

 High blood pressure is a common ailment – and hard to detect.
 In most cases, the symptoms of hypertension are only felt when it has already caused some damage.

-Your blood pressure is not always exactly the same.
-It fluctuates during the day – controlled by your brain, autonomic nervous system and organs such as the kidneys and adrenal glands.
-Blood pressure is highest in the morning just before you get up, provided that you’ve slept.
+Blood pressure is not always exactly the same.
+It fluctuates during the day – controlled by the brain, autonomic nervous system and organs such as the kidneys and adrenal glands.
+Blood pressure is highest in the morning just before getting up, provided that you’ve slept.
 That’s why most heart attacks or strokes occur at this time.
 Blood pressure then decreases during the day, with short peaks depending on your level of activity, for example if you do sport or are stressed.

-Your blood pressure should be much lower at night when you’re asleep.
+Blood pressure should be much lower at night during sleep.
 This can be demonstrated, for example, by taking a 24-hour measurement with an automatic measuring device that can be obtained from the doctor.
-“At night, your blood pressure should be 10 to 20% below your daily value”, explains Sudano.
+“At night, your blood pressure should be 10 to 20% below your daily value,” explains Isabella Sudano.
 “If this is not the case, your doctor should take a closer look.
 Do you perhaps suffer from a sleeping disorder such as sleep apnoea?
 In these cases, the heart is unable to recover at night, and this can be very dangerous in the long term.”

 If the blood vessels lose their elasticity due to illness or old age, blood pressure will increase.
 The blood vessels find it harder to withstand the pressure, thus increasing the pressure on the vessel walls.
 At the same time, the vessels are unable to relax properly between heart beats, which is why the lower blood pressure value also increases.
 This permanent strain takes its toll on the vessels, with the result that the heart, brain, kidneys and eyes suffer.